CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Role/position/tagline
 # role: Ph.D.
 Candidate at Vanderbilt University
-role: Research Scientist at Salesforce AI Research
+role: Research Scientist at Salesforce

 # Organizations/Affiliations to show in About widget
 organizations: